mwrock/boxstarter-cookbook/README.md

 This cookbook provides a light weight resource allowing you to embed Boxstarter scripts inside your Chef recipes.
 Boxstarter adds value to your Windows installs by:

-- Providing an unattended install experience for installs that may require one or many reboots.
+- Providing an unattended install experience for installs that may require one or many reboots
 - Adds the ability to easily install any [chocolatey](http://chocolatey.org/) package
 - Adds several windows specific configuration commands such as tweaking the task bar, customizing explorer options and much more.
-See [here](http://boxstarter.org/WinConfig) for details.
+See [here](http://boxstarter.org/WinConfig) for details
-- Supplies an Install-WindowsUpdates command that can install all available critical updates locally or remotely and reboot as many times as necessary.
+- Supplies an Install-WindowsUpdates command that can install all available critical updates locally or remotely and reboot as many times as necessary

 Requirements
 ------------